akhan23wgu/akhan23wgu.github.io/_posts/2019-11-01-configure-docker-for-lxc-in-proxmox.md

     aufs
     vfs

-Modify `/etc/docker/daemon.json`
- - This is needed because I am using ZFS storage.
+Modify `/etc/docker/daemon.json`.
+This is needed because I am using ZFS storage.
 If you are using LVM, I would imagine overlay2 would work just fine.

     {
         "storage-driver": "vfs"
     }

+Reload systemctl daemon and start docker

-Run `systemctl daemon-reload && systemctl start docker` Setup Docker-Compose network
+    $ systemctl daemon-reload && systemctl start docker

+Setup Docker-Compose network
  - [See official Docker documentation on how to configure your network](https://docs.docker.com/network/macvlan/) Run `docker-compose up -d`